junxit/us-congress-bills-117/metadata.md

 - 2021-04-16 — Placed on the Union Calendar, Calendar No. 6.
 - 2021-04-16 — Reported (Amended) by the Committee on Oversight and Reform.
 H. Rept.
 117-19, Part I.
 - 2021-04-16 — Reported (Amended) by the Committee on Oversight and Reform.
 H. Rept.
 117-19, Part I.
+- 2021-04-20 — Rules Committee Resolution H. Res.
+330 Reported to House.
+Rule provides for consideration of H.R.
+51, H.R.
+1573 and H.R.
+1333.
+Measure will be considered read.
+Bill is closed to amendments.
+The previous question on each measure is considered ordered without intervening motions except one hour of debate and a motion to recommit.
+H. Res.
+316 and H. Con.
+Res.
+30 are adopted.
+- 2021-04-21 — Supplemental report filed by the Committee on Oversight and Reform, H. Rept.
+117-19, Part II.
+- 2021-04-21 — Supplemental report filed by the Committee on Oversight and Reform, H. Rept.
+117-19, Part II.
+- 2021-04-22 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2021-04-22 — Considered under the provisions of rule H. Res.
+330. (consideration: CR H2061-2089)
+- 2021-04-22 — DEBATE - The House proceeded with one hour of debate on H.R.
+51.
+- 2021-04-22 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2021-04-22 — House amendment offered
+- 2021-04-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-04-22 — Mr. Griffith moved to recommit to the Committee on Oversight and Reform. (text: CR H2081-2088)
+- 2021-04-22 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2021-04-22 — On motion to recommit Failed by the Yeas and Nays: 205 - 215 (Roll no. 131).
+- 2021-04-22 — On passage Passed by the Yeas and Nays: 216 - 208 (Roll no. 132). (text: CR H2061-2071)
+- 2021-04-22 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 216 - 208 (Roll no. 132).(text: CR H2061-2071)
+- 2021-04-22 — Received in the Senate.
+- 2021-04-22 — Rule provides for consideration of H.R.
+51, H.R.
+1573 and H.R.
+1333.
+Measure will be considered read.
+Bill is closed to amendments.
+The previous question on each measure is considered ordered without intervening motions except one hour of debate and a motion to recommit.
+H. Res.
+316 and H. Con.
+Res.
+30 are adopted.
+- 2021-04-22 — The previous question on the motion to recommit was ordered without objection.
+- 2021-04-22 — The previous question was ordered pursuant to the rule.